top of page

 The traditional Christian creation of the universe:

-Exodus 20:11 is often interpreted as scriptural proof that the universe was created entirely in one day that is incompatible with observational astronomy (below).
-And Genesis 1:16-17 is interpreted to mean the sun, moon, and stars “formed” on Earth’s 4th day that appears to conflict with them being created before that in the “beginning” in v1.
-The correct meanings of Exodus 20:11 and Genesis 1:16-17 are important to understanding the science behind the creation account in Genesis 1 that these commentaries describe as factual.
-So, the meaning of Exodus 20:11 is examined below, and that of Genesis 1:16-17 is examined in the Genesis 1: Creation, The Six Days commentary, both using the standards of correct Hebrew word usage and observational science.
+Exodus 20:11 is often cited as scriptural proof that the universe was created entirely in one day that is incompatible with observational astronomy (below).
+And Genesis 1:16-17 is interpreted to mean the sun, moon, and stars “formed” on Earth’s 4th day that appears to conflict with them being created before that in the “beginning” in v1 (that this commentary explains below preceded the 1st Day).
+The correct meanings for Exodus 20:11 and Genesis 1:16-17 are important to understanding that the Genesis 1 creation account is scientifically correct even though it was written in a literary style.
+So, the meaning of Exodus 20:11 is examined below and that of Genesis 1:16-17 is examined in the Genesis 1: Creation, The Six Days commentary, both using the standards of correct Hebrew word usage and observational science.

 Psalm 33:6 recorded God spoke the celestial heavens into existence that implied its sudden creation (above).
 However, this scripture verse is actually consistent with both the traditional biblical creation interpretation that the universe was created suddenly like today in part of a single day, and the Big Bang scenario from modern astronomy above that described the brief, explosive creation of matter that contained the entire universe.
-The Big Bang explosion was followed by a gradual gravitational self-assembly of the newly created matter into stars, planets, and galaxies afterward that was still part of the creation because it occurred automatically according to natural laws.
+This explosive event was followed by a gradual gravitational self-assembly of the newly created matter into stars, planets, and galaxies afterward that was still part of the creation because it occurred automatically according to the forces that are mathematically modeled as natural laws.

-Astronomers recently observed that new stars with orbiting planets are recently forming in accretion disks of debris in certain dusty, gaseous nebula of our galaxy{14,17}.
-Star formation began in the biblical beginning according to Genesis 1:1.
+Astronomers recently observed that new stars with orbiting planets are recently forming from accretion disks of debris in certain dusty, gaseous nebula of our galaxy{14,17}.
+Star formation began in the biblical “beginning” according to Genesis 1:1.
 However, continued star formation until recently seems to be conclusive scientific evidence the universe was not created entirely and suddenly in a single day long ago, but is still recently being created in a smaller way.
-So a single-day creation of the celestial heavens is not scientifically correct.
+So a single-day creation of the celestial heavens conflicts with observational astronomy.
 However, all of the “naked-eye” heavens humans can see were created in the “beginning”, so Genesis 1:1 as it was written for ancient humans is technically correct.

 That “naked-eye” stars are no longer forming suggests the universe is slowly running out of its fixed quantity of matter (cosmic hydrogen gas) that was created in the beginning.
 Thus God must have created the universe to have a predetermined number of stars so it isn’t “infinite”.

-Does Exodus 20:11 mean the universe was created in part of one day several thousand years ago?
+Does Exodus 20:11 mean the universe was created in part of a day several thousand years ago?

 When describing the origin of “the heavens and the earth” by God, Genesis 1:1 used “created” (Hebrew bra) while Exodus 20:11 and Exodus 31:17 that were quoted to seemingly refer to it instead used “made” (Hebrew oshe).
 Those who quote these verses in Exodus to support a one day creation of the universe assume “made” in Exodus 20, 31 is used to mean the same as “created” in Genesis 1:1, as synonymous words.
 However, Genesis 1 was explained to be God’s own creation account and both words were used in it because they have different meanings.
 “Created” meant God produced something “out of nothing” whereas “made” meant He “formed it from previously created materials”.
 The following distinct definitions of “create” and “make” that were introduced in the Created and Made section above with references{1,2} are restated and analyzed below for their application to Exodus 20:11 and 31:17-